Discover Hobart, Tasmania

 History, nature, art and food - Tasmania's got it all!
 Now you can fly non-stop from Auckland to Hobart to discover an island that's distinctively different.

 As your plane descends to land at Hobart International Airport, you get hints of all the adventures that await you in Tasmania.
-Forest-clad parks laced with hiking trails are separated by broad valleys dotted with food and wine experiences.
+Forest-clad peaks laced with hiking trails are separated by broad valleys dotted with food and wine experiences.
 Historic towns built along rivers are full of riveting stories from Tassie's intriguing past.
-And Hobart city on the Derwent River has some stand-out cultural experiences, including world-famous Mona (Museum of Old and New Art) on Berriedale Peninsula.
+And Hobart city on the Derwent River has some stand-out cultural experiences, including world-famous Mona (Museum of Old and New Art) on the outskirts of Hobart.

 The ferry cruise to Mona (Museum of Old and New Art) is the perfect lead-in to awesome art experiences.
 Above and underground, Mona's exhibits are provocative, intense and often hilarious.